MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 ::: zone pivot="external"

-This quickstart uses a sample web app to show you how to sign in users in your external tenant.
+In this quickstart, you use a sample web app to show you how to sign in users in your external tenant.
 The sample app uses the [Microsoft Authentication Library](msal-overview.md) to handle authentication.

 ## Prerequisites